-As is tradition, a review of the year typically begins with a few financial indicators which show that 2018 was a successful year.
+As is tradition, a review of the year typically begins with a few financial indicators which show that 2018 was a very successful year.
 Our sales increased to approximately 2.5 billion euros, resulting in an organic growth of 5.5 percent.
-At the end of 2018, there were more than 24,000 employees in over 1,000 locations.
+Our EBIT amounted to 210.5 million euros - an increase of 4.6 percent.
+At the end of 2018, there were more than 24,500 employees in over 1,000 locations.